New York's 61st State Senate district

 New York's 61st State Senate district is one of 63 districts in the New York State Senate.
-It has been represented by Republican Edward Rath III since 2021, succeeding fellow Republican Michael Ranzenhofer.
+It has been represented by Democrat Sean Ryan since 2023.
+The seat is set to be vacated on January 1, 2026, following the results of the 2025 Buffalo mayoral election.

 Geography

 District 61 stretches from Buffalo's inner suburbs to the southwestern corner of Rochester, including parts of Erie and Monroe Counties and all of Genesee County.

 The district overlaps with New York's 24th, 25th, and 26th congressional districts, and with the 137th, 138th, 139th, 144th, and 146th districts of the New York State Assembly.